 GSCEMS History

 On April 15, 1976, the Scott County Fiscal Court and the Georgetown City Council agreed to create what is now known as Georgetown-Scott County Emergency Medical Services.
 This was the first joint emergency service in Scott County.
 Under the direction of Charles Southworth, the service worked with one BLS (Basic Life Support) crew from 6:00 a.m. until shift change the next morning at 6:00 a.m., who were paid on a per-run basis.
-Under the direction of the late Warren Powers, the crews began working 24-hour shifts with 48 hours off, similar to the fire department.
+Under the direction of the late Warren Powers, the crews began working 24-hour shifts with 48 hours off, a schedule similar to that of the fire department.
 Our run volume averaged about 1,200 runs per year.

 In September of 1989, under the direction of Howard Bennett EMT-P, Georgetown-Scott County EMS was approved by the state to upgrade to ALS (Advanced Life Support).
 This allowed our service to employ paramedics who were authorized to administer IV (intravenous) fluids and medications, as well as perform EKG monitoring, cardiac defibrillation, advanced airway maneuvers, and other advanced skills.